Reynolds declares emergency, orders closures of restaurants, bars, casinos, fitness centers and more

-Iowa Gov. Kim Reynolds issued a State of Public Health Disaster Emergency activating the public health response and recovery aspects of the State Disaster Emergency Plan effective at noon today.
+Iowa Gov. Kim Reynolds issued a State of Public Health Disaster Emergency Tuesday, activating the public health response and recovery aspects of the State Disaster Emergency Plan, which went into effect at noon on Tuesday.
 The order includes the closure of a number of businesses throughout the state, including casinos.

 The move takes significant steps to require social distancing and limit community spread of the virus by implementing temporary measures including moving restaurants to drive-through, carry-out and delivery only.
 It also orders the closure of certain entities such as bars and recreational facilities, according to the governor’s office.
 The proclamation also allows state agencies additional flexibility in responding to the unprecedented COVID-19 situation, and supports the critical work of public health.